hunkyburrito/xdg-desktop-portal-termfilechooser/README.md

 By default, the contents of the `contrib` folder are placed in `/usr/local/share/xdg-desktop-portal-termfilechooser/`.
 Copy the `config` to `~/.config/xdg-desktop-portal-termfilechooser` and edit it to set your preferred wrapper and default directory.

+Wrappers specified within the `cmd` key in the `config` are searched for in order of the following directories unless the full path is specified.

+- `$XDG_CONFIG_HOME/xdg-desktop-portal-termfilechooser`
+- `/usr/local/share/xdg-desktop-portal-termfilechooser`
+- `/usr/share/xdg-desktop-portal-termfilechooser`
+- Any other directory in your `$PATH`

 The main options for customizing how the filepicker is launched (in recommended order) are:

 - Editing the `env` key in the `config`